brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3341
 say the same respectively about realms of rebirth corresponding to the jhānas and the formless attainments.

+- Highlight(pink) - Location 3808
+when he has completed the entire lifespan of those devas, he goes to hell, to the animal realm, and to the domain of spirits.
+But the Blessed One’s disciple remains there all his life, and when he has completed the entire lifespan of those devas, he attains final Nibbāna in that very same state of existence.
+This is the difference, the disparity, the distinction between the instructed noble disciple and the uninstructed worldling, that is, with regard to destination and rebirth.
+(AN 4:125; II 128–29)

+___

+- Highlight(pink) - Location 3838
+this saṃsāra is without discoverable beginning.
+A first point is not discerned (SN 15:3; II 179–80)

+- Highlight(pink) - Location 3839
+beings roaming and wandering on hindered by ignorance and fettered by craving.
+(SN 15:3; II 179–80)

+- Highlight(pink) - Location 3852
+It is enough to experience revulsion toward all formations, (SN 15:3; II 179–80)